Quality Care for Children Overview

 QCC administers the USDA Child and Adult Food Care Program (CACFP).
 The ACFP supports programs that demonstrate a commitment to good nutrition by helping offset the cost of serving higher quality meals and snacks.

 QCC manages a cohort of Early Head Start family child care providers that serve children of low-income families.
 QCC staff assists with all aspects of running these programs to provide comprehensive child and family services birth through age 3.

 Quality Rated is Georgia’s quality rating improvement system created to assess, improve, and communicate the quality of early care programs.
 QCC provides on-site consulting at child care programs to support their quality improvement efforts.

-The Georgia Alliance for Quality Child Care membership program provides child care professionals with administrative and cost-saving resources as well as workshops to help them run their programs more effectively and efficiently.
+The Provider Resource Hub (formerly the Georgia Alliance for Quality Child Care) membership program provides child care professionals with administrative and cost-saving resources as well as workshops to help them run their programs more effectively and efficiently.

 + Boost Child Care Scholarships